OmkarSontake/OJ-Senior-design-/Assignments/final_fall_design_report.md

 # Project Description (Assignment #2)

-Team OJ is building a platform for backtesting trading strategies.
+We are building a platform for backtesting trading strategies.
 Many new investors want to test trading ideas but do not have access to expensive tools or professional platforms.
-Our project gives users the ability to upload historical price data, define simple rule-based trading strategies, run a backtest simulation, and view performance results.
+With our project we aim to gives users the ability to upload historical price data, define simple rule-based trading strategies, run a backtest simulation, and view performance results.

-The platform is designed to be approachable for business and CS students as well as beginners.
+We have designed the platform to be approachable for business and CS students as well as beginners.
 It includes modules that load data, evaluate strategy rules, simulate buy/sell operations over time, track portfolio value, and generate useful metrics and summaries.
 The goal is to make algorithmic trading concepts easier to understand while giving users a safe way to experiment with financial data.

 ---